boazbk/tcs/lec_10_efficient_alg.md

 ![A _cut_ in a graph $G=(V,E)$ is simply a subset $S$ of its vertices.
 The edges that are _cut_ by $S$ are all those whose one endpoint is in $S$ and the other one is in $\overline{S} = V \setminus S$.
 The cut edges are colored red in this figure.](../figure/cutingraph.png){#cutingraphfig .margin  }

-Computing minimum $s,t$ cuts is useful for in many applications since minimum cuts often correspond to _bottlenecks_.
+Computing minimum $s,t$ cuts is useful in many applications since minimum cuts often correspond to _bottlenecks_.
 For example, in a communication  or railroad network the minimum cut between $s$ and $t$ corresponds to the smallest number of edges that, if dropped, will disconnect $s$ from $t$.
 (This was actually the original motivation for this problem; see [effalgnotes](){.ref}.)
 Similar applications arise in scheduling and planning.